Frequently Asked Questions

 - NIH Grant and Funding Opportunities

-- InfoEd SPIN Search (UCM subscription, access from on-campus)
+- InfoEd SPIN Search (UCM subscription, contact Office of Sponsored Programs to be granted access)

 - Sometimes a Google search will pull interesting items

-For some investigators, it seems strange to provide proposal and budget information to OSP before the project has been finalized with the funder, but this is exactly what is needed.
-OSP reviews all proposals and budgets, and if changes are required it's better to be done before the funder sees the documentation.
+For some investigators, it seems strange to provide proposal and budget information to the Office of Sponsored Programs before the project has been finalized with the funder, but this is exactly what is needed.
+The Office of Sponsored Programs reviews all proposals and budgets.
+If changes are required, it is better to make them before the funder sees the documentation.

 Please do not submit directly to funding agencies or to contract sponsors.
-Sponsored Programs must review and approve all funding requests prior to submission of your application to any type of funding agency.
-OSP has the final signature authority for all types of extramural funding, as these are legal agreements between the university and an extramural entity.
+The Office of Sponsored Programs must review and approve all funding requests prior to submission of your application to any type of funding agency.
+The Office of Sponsored Programs has the final signature authority for all types of external funding, as these are legal agreements between the university and an external entity.
 These requests can include grants, contracts, subcontracts, clinical trial agreements, fellowships, and cooperative agreements.

-When you apply for extramural funds, allow enough time for the review and approval by first, your department, and then OSP.
+When you apply for external funds, allow enough time for the review and approval by first, your department, and then the Office of Sponsored Programs.
 Work with your department to determine the time required to review and electronically approve your project.
-OSP needs at least five business days to process your application and submit it to the funding agency.
+The Office of Sponsored Programs needs at least five business days to process your application and submit it to the funding agency.

-- You complete the funding application with the help of your program administrator within OSP.
+- You complete the funding application with the help of your program administrator within the Office of Sponsored Programs.

 - The Department reviews the application, and must be approved by your Chair